 The Jesuit priests founded several missions along the valley.
 When the distribution of the permissions of exploitation of the lands was made in 1673, the zone corresponding to Cachi was assigned to Dona Margarita de Chavez.
 In 1719, Don Pascual de Elizondo was the legal owner of the land, and later, Don Felipe de Aramburu.
 This situation locked the town for several years, avoiding its urban and economic expansion, until it was delivered in census in 1769 by Dona Micaela de Media Pomar and her son in law to the monastery of Los Mercedarios, who raised the Historic Chapel and began to award plots, as usual, in order to allow for the neighbors to build their houses near "The House of God".

 El Cortijo, most interesting boutique hotel in Cachi.

-At El Cortijo Hotel Boutique you will have the chance to enjoy home-made cuise daily prepared with the best regional recipes and products of the area.
+At El Cortijo Hotel Boutique you will have the chance to enjoy home-made cuise daily and gourmet prepared with the best regional recipes and products of the area.
 Also excellent Salta wines.